 The latter part of our drive is truly spectacular -- limestone cliffs and sheer drops.
 About 20 kms before Vang Vieng, we'll stop at a bridge with a lovely view of karsts.
-There's also an attractive immediately before the bridge.
+There's also an attractive wat immediately before the bridge.

 Overnight in Vang Vieng.
-Meal plan: Breakfast and dinner.